Telstra Discovery Store

 Key goals

-• Enable personalised customer interactions
+• Enable personalised customer interactions.

-• Ensure accessibility and inclusivity across all touchpoints
+• Ensure accessibility and inclusivity across all touchpoints.

-• Bridge the gap between online and in-store experiences
+• Bridge the gap between online and in-store experiences.

-My responsibilities
+My role

-As Associate Creative Director and Design Lead, I played a key role in shaping the vision and execution of the retail experience, and driving the design process from concept to delivery while ensuring alignment with business goals.
-This involved:
+As Associate Creative Director and Design Lead, I helped shape the vision and execution of the retail experience, driving the design process from concept to delivery while ensuring alignment with business goals.This involved:

-• Discovery research & strategy
+• Conducting research & strategy.

-• Leading creative direction and design strategy
+• Leading creative direction and design strategy.

-• Overseeing implementation and iteration
+• Overseeing implementation and iteration.

-• Ensuring accessibility and inclusivity across all touchpoints
+• Ensuring accessibility and inclusivity across all touchpoints.

 Results

-• Mobile handset sales doubled year on year
+• Mobile handset sales doubled year on year.

-• International Design Award - The International Retail Design Institute (New York)
+• International Design Award - The International Retail Design Institute (New York).

-• Service Design Award Gold - Sydney Design Awards (Sydney)
+• Service Design Award Gold - Sydney Design Awards (Sydney).

-• Created new customer engagement models leading to improved product exploration and faster purchase decision-making
+• Created new customer engagement models leading to improved product exploration and faster purchase decision-making.

-• Increase in customer satisfaction and retail efficiency
+• Increase in customer satisfaction and retail efficiency.

 It’s more than a store… It’s everything my imagination ever wanted